There are some steps you should take before you install Apple’s iOS 12.5.3 update on your iPhone, an iPad, or iPad touch.

 Many of you already know how to backup your data, but if you need some help, we've got you covered.

 If you don't want to use iCloud, we have a guide that will take you through the backup process using iTunes.
-If you're running macOS Catalina, you'll need to use Finder, not iTunes.
+If you're running macOS Catalina or macOS Big Sur, you'll need to use Finder, not iTunes.